Book your full Cumbria Way package now.

 The Cumbria Way is 68 miles long, and although it is a mainly low-level route, it passes near several mountains, which could be tempting for a diversion.
-Most people take 5 days to complete the trail, but you should really allow extra days for sightseeing in places like Coniston and Keswick, or a foray to a mountain summit.
+Most people take 5 days to complete the trail (or even shorter if they're trail running), but for a relaxing holiday you should really allow extra days for sightseeing in places like Coniston and Keswick, or a foray to a mountain summit.

 It should be borne in mind that the Lake District is one of the rainiest regions in England, and the going underfoot can be wet as well as rough and rocky – so walkers should come suitably prepared.